tgolubev/Drift-Diffusion_models-Cpp_Matlab/README.md

 # Drift-Diffusion_models

-The Drift-Diffusion folder contains codes which solve the semiconductor Poisson-Drift-Diffusion equations for both 1 carrier and 2 carriers (electrons and holes).
+Here are 1D, 2D, and 3D models which solve the semiconductor Poisson-Drift-Diffusion equations using finite-differences.
+These models can be used to model most semiconductor devices.
+The models currently solve for the current-voltage curve and charge densities for a solar cell under illumination but they can be easily modified to solve other systems (i.e. through changing the boundary conditions).

-Scharfetter Gummel discretization is used.
+The equations are solved using the self-consistent iterative approach called the Gummel method.
+In order to ensure numerical stability for the continuity equations, Scharfetter Gummel discretization is used.

-The Mott-Gurney_law folder solves the same system in the high field limit where the diffusion term is neglected using the 5th order weighted essentially nonoscillatory method (WENO5).
-The WENO5 code was adapted from codes by Manuel Diaz for solving 1D wave equation.